 It’s little surprise that WordPress saw a bump in new users after it was announced that Yahoo took ownership of Tumblr.
 The acquisition sent many Tumblr users fleeing the platform, with WordPress CEO Matt Mullenweg citing more than 70,000 imports in one hour following the announcement, compared to the usual 600 posts.

-There are number of reasons users may want to switch blogging platforms in light of the acquisition, with some tech experts suggesting unwanted advertising expected to appear on Tumblr blogs to be a significant motivating factor.
+There is a number of reasons users may want to switch blogging platforms in light of the acquisition, with some tech experts suggesting unwanted advertising expected to appear on Tumblr blogs to be a significant motivating factor.
 The fallout of the Yahoo acquisition isn’t the only reason people are jumping ship, however.
 Other web watchdogs hint that moving from a simpler platform like Tumblr to a more sophisticated and complete CMS such as WordPress is a natural progression for serious bloggers.

 If you are currently using Tumblr and you’d like to make the move to WordPress, the good news is making the swap is simple.
 I went through the process step-by-step, migrating my blog at The Word Nerdery to my WP-hosted Nikki Beecroft site, to test for myself how easy the import process is.
 Excluding import time, which can take a while depending on the number of blog posts you’re importing to WordPress, the entire setup process took me around 10 minutes.